rapid7/insightconnect-plugins/splunk/help.md

 # Description

-The [Splunk](https://www.splunk.com/) plugin allows you to interact with Splunk by hooking alerts to trigger Komand workflows, running additional searches, and even inserting data back into Splunk from a Komand workflow.

-Splunk captures, indexes, and correlates real-time data in a searchable repository from which it can generate graphs, reports, alerts, dashboards, and visualizations.
+[Splunk](https://www.splunk.com/) captures, indexes, and correlates real-time data in a searchable repository from which it can generate graphs, reports, alerts, dashboards, and visualizations.
 Splunk intends to make machine data accessible across an organization by identifying data patterns, providing metrics, diagnosing problems, and providing intelligence for business operations.
-Splunk is a horizontal technology used for application management, security and compliance, as well as business and web analytics.
+The Splunk plugin allows you to interact with Splunk by hooking alerts to trigger Komand workflows, running additional searches, and even inserting data back into Splunk from a workflow.

 # Key Features